hmslima/sambahsacompletegrammar/sambahsa.md

 **They gave me a message:** we have one more element in this sentence, it's the indirect object.
 We can easily recognize the subject, which is “they”, but which one is the direct object and which one is the indirect objetct?
-Remember, the direct object is that suffers the action, what is being given, the person or the message?
+Remember, the direct object is that directly suffers the action; what is being given, the person or the message?
 The message!
 The direct object is “a message”.
 The indirect object is that is *beneficed* by the action, which is being *indirectly* affected by the verb, which in this